Jordan Springs - Llandilo

 Jordan Springs - Llandilo's residents boast exceedingly positive health performance metrics with common health conditions somewhat prevalent across both younger and older age cohorts

-Health outcomes data shows notable results across Jordan Springs-Llandilo, with common health conditions somewhat prevalent among both younger and older age cohorts.
-Approximately 57% of the total population (~8,893 people) has private health cover, compared to 53.8% across Greater Sydney.
+Health outcomes data shows notable results across Jordan Springs-Llandilo.
+Common health conditions are somewhat prevalent among both younger and older age groups.

-The most prevalent medical conditions are asthma and mental health issues, affecting 7.1 and 6.6% of residents respectively, while 78.0% declare themselves completely clear of medical ailments, compared to 69.5% in Greater Sydney.
-The area has 7.7% of residents aged 65 and over (1,202 people), which is lower than the 14.1% in Greater Sydney.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The rate of private health cover is very high at approximately 57% of the total population (around 8,893 people), compared to 53.8% in Greater Sydney.
+The most common medical conditions are asthma and mental health issues, affecting 7.1 and 6.6% of residents respectively, while 78.0% report being completely free from medical ailments, compared to 69.5% in Greater Sydney.
+As of 2021, 7.7% of residents are aged 65 and over (around 1,202 people), which is lower than the 14.1% in Greater Sydney.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health